qcoro/qcoro/README.md

 If you are calling a coroutine, to obtain the actual result value you must once again `co_await` it.

+## Compiler Support

+I have tested everything with GCC 10.2.1 and Clang 11 on Fedora 33, but this library should be usable on any decent Linux distribution, as long as it has a compiler that supports coroutines.

+When using Clang, you must also use libc++ - using Clang with libstdc++ won't work as of now.
+Mostly because in GCC, coroutines are fully supported while in Clang they are still considered experimental.

+If you are willing to help with supporting/testing on MSVC, help is more than welcomed - this includes adding support for some CI/CD.

 ## Thank You